prasanthkarukkuvel/gotoCollegeInUS/README.md

-gotoCollegeInUS
+gotocollegeinus
 ===============

-Web site for Student who are all seeking for Higher Studies in US
+Go to College in US